yggdrasil-network/yggdrasil-network.github.io/platform-edgerouter.md

 ## Notes

 - Yggdrasil does not survive an upgrade of the EdgeRouter firmware.
 You must reinstall it after a system upgrade.
-- After reinstalling Yggdrasil, use `load` to reload your configuration `commit` to make it effective again.
+- After reinstalling Yggdrasil, use `load` to reload your configuration and then `commit` to make it effective again.
 Do not run `save` under any circumstances until after you have reloaded your configuration.

 ## Installation